Refinancing with Earnest

 Refinancing without a degree

 For many people, refinancing their student loans makes their debt more manageable.
-They can get a lower interest rate, different repayment term, and even a lower monthly payment.
+They may qualify for lower interest rate, different repayment term, and even a lower monthly payment.
 That switch can free up money in their budgets, giving them some much-needed breathing room.

 However, if you didn’t complete your degree, finding a lender who will refinance your loans is difficult.
 Many lenders require degree completion to be eligible for refinancing offers.